Missouri wine: History

-German immigrants to the Missouri River valley established vineyards and wineries on both sides of the river.
+German immigrants in the Missouri River Valley established vineyards and wineries on both sides of the river.
 Hermann, Missouri, settled by Germans in 1837, had ideal conditions to grow grapes for wine.
 By 1848 winemakers there produced 10000 USgal per year, expanding to 100000 USgal per year by 1856.
 Overall, the state produced 2000000 USgal per year by the 1880s, the most of any state in the nation.
 Stone Hill Winery in Hermann became the second largest in the nation (and the third-largest in the world), shipping a million barrels of wine by the turn of the 20th century.
 Its wines won awards at world fairs in Vienna in 1873 and Philadelphia in 1876.

 In the mid-19th century, the phylloxera louse destroyed much of the Vitis vinifera grape crop in Europe, especially France, after a Frenchman transferred American wine grapes carrying phylloxera to France.
 Missouri's state entomologist, Charles Riley, found that American rootstocks were resistant to the pest.
 He directed selling millions of rootstocks to vineyards around the world, to which their grape varieties could be grafted.
 This saved the French wine industry as well as others.
 The city of Montpellier erected statues honoring these events, as well as Riley's scientific colleague J.É.
 Planchon.